bakirillov/exocat/README.md

 An option `-v` lets view the latest card in a query result and an option `-o` opens the latest card in an editor.

 ### Keycards
-`keycard -c CARD_ID -n NAME` - binds a name with a card id.
+`keycard -c CARD_ID -k KEYWORK` - binds a keyword with a card id.
 This card then will be searchable by name.
 Second run removes the binding.

 ### Link management
 `index -t TYPE` - construct an index over existing files.
 TYPE could be "all", "explicits" and "implicits".